 What Is A REIT?

 A Real Estate Investment Trust (REIT) is a trust that purchases real estate assets and then issues thousands or millions of shares of the company to investors.
-This gives retail investors the ability to invest in real estate investments they may not have been able to before due to high costs or exclusivity of the investment.
+This gives retail investors the ability to invest in real estate investments they may not have been able to before often due to high costs or exclusivity of the investment.
 REITs can give you exposure to real estate that you would not typically be able to buy directly.

 REITs allow investors to gain diversified exposure to thousands of real estate assets throughout the world.
 Before the invention of the REIT, investors would have to purchase real estate themselves or in syndicates, which were limited to wealthy and accredited investors.
-REITs opened up real estate markets to common everyday investors, providing more liquidity and an explosion of investment into real estate.
+REITs have opened up real estate markets to common everyday investors, providing more liquidity and an explosion of investment into real estate.

-Publicly Traded REITs vs Non-Traded REITs
+Publicly Traded REITs vs. Non-Traded REITs

 What Is An Accredited Investor?

 It is impossible for them to regulate every investment out there, so some go unregulated.
 They expect individual investors to do their own due diligence.
 As a result, they want to make sure these investors have the financial capacity to take this risk.

 How To Become An Accredited Investor

-In order to be an accredited investor, you must meet two requirements:
+To be an accredited investor, you must meet two requirements:

-- Annual income of $200,000 or more ($300,000 for married couples)
+- The annual income of $200,000 or more ($300,000 for married couples)